darwinproject/darwin3/doc/phys_pkgs/darwin_temperature.rst

 DARWIN_TEMP_VERSION 4
 '''''''''''''''''''''

-Temperature functions are exponetial, with an optional restriction on their range,
+Temperature functions are exponential, with an optional restriction on their range,

 .. math::